kayleoss/Youtube-Disliker/README.md

 HOW TO USE:

-Increase/decrease the range of window scrolling depending on how many videos they have Open up the python script, enter your email and password for youtube in the specified area Enter an optional comment in the area specified if you wish to leave one under their videos
+-Increase/decrease the range of window scrolling depending on how many videos they have -Open up the python script, enter your email and password for youtube in the specified area -Enter an optional comment in the area specified if you wish to leave one under their videos